Econundrums/NFL-Arrests-Database/README.md

 Kinda sorta make sense?

-Essentially all we're doing is creating an empty vector for the classified results, creating a for-loop that computes the posterior...
+Essentially all we're doing is creating an empty vector for the classified results and creating a double for-loop that...

-...to be continued
+1. Defines the priors (score0 and score1) for both classes (guilty and not guilty).

+2. Based on the words found in a player's OUTCOME description/document, compute both the probability that a player is guilty and not guilty using each classes' respective priors and conditional probabilities for each word that we generated earlier.

+3. Compares the probability that a player is guilty to the probability he is not, and classifies the player based on said score -- i.e. if score0 is greater than or equal to score1, then the player is deemed 'not guilty' and a 0 is added to the classified rows section for that player.